-The Ghost of Christmas Future appears and Scrooge and the ghost visit two businessmen discussing an old man's death.
+The Ghost of Christmas Future appears and Scrooge and the ghost visit three businessmen in a gentleman's club discussing an old man's death.
 Scrooge watches and questions the ghost about what he sees, but the ghost does not respond.
-Instead, he shows people pawning off the property of the deceased man.
+Instead, he shows people pawning off the property of the deceased man, one of the scavengers being his housekeeper.
 Scrooge realizes the dead man is himself.
-Finally, the Ghost of Christmas Future shows Scrooge the funeral of Tiny Tim.
+In agony, Ebenezer begs to see an example of someone saddened by his death.
+The Ghost of Christmas Future responds by showing him a family who is in debt to the Counting House.
+They rejoice as they will now have a few weeks to come up with the money while their debt is being transferred.
+Finally, the Ghost of Christmas Future shows Scrooge the death of Tiny Tim.
 Scrooge feels helpless, and begs for a second chance.
 Without a word, the ghost leaves.